metarank/metarank/doc/configuration/overview.md

 ### Click-through joining

-Metarank joins ranking and interaction events together into click-through chains, which later used in ML model training.
+Metarank joins ranking and interaction events together into click-through chains, which are later used for machine learning model training.

-As interactions are happening some time later than rankings, Metarank needs to keep a set of rankings in the buffer, awaiting all the interactions may happen later.
+As interactions are happening some time later than rankings, Metarank needs to keep a set of rankings in the buffer, awaiting all the interactions that may happen later.

 This buffer policy is controlled by the following parameters:
 * `core.clickthrough.maxSessionLength`: after which time period the session should be considered finalized, so no more interactions are allowed to happen.
 Default values is 30m, as in Google Analytics.
 * `core.clickthrough.maxParallelSessions`: how many parallel sessions may hang in buffer awaiting interactions.
 Default